cedalo/streamsheets-documentation/docs/_sources/tutorials/uielements.rst.txt

 |Box| |RangeBox|

-The Boxplot Chart can be used to graphically visualize the median, minimum, maximum and quartiels of a data set.
+The Boxplot Chart can be used to graphically visualize the median, minimum, maximum and quartiels of a data set. |star|

 Waterfall Chart
 ..................

 |Water| |RangeWater|

-The Waterfall Chart displays processes and their changes over set categories looking for increases, decreases, with the possibility of adding the sum.
+The Waterfall Chart displays processes and their changes over set categories looking for increases, decreases, with the possibility of adding the sum. |star|